MarekSuchanek/FPCourse/tutorials/01_fp_project.md

 9
 ```

-On the other hand you might want to use some functions in infix and you need `` ` `` for that.
+On the other hand you might want to use some functions in infix to improve readability and you need `` ` `` for that.

 ```
 Prelude> :t div